dojo/docs/quickstart/data/usingdatastores/lazyloading.rst

     <div dojoType="dijit.Tree" model="geographyModel2"></div>

-Okay, great, two examples showing examples of hierarchical structures using one datastore, dojo.data.ItemFileReadStore, but it doesn't immediately answer how you use the dojo.data APIs to walk this.
+Okay, great!
+Two examples showing examples of hierarchical structures using one datastore, dojo.data.ItemFileReadStore.
+But, it doesn't immediately answer how you use the dojo.data APIs to walk this.
 How you do it is simple, it just uses isItem() to detect if an attribute value is also considered a data item by the store.
 So ... code that would walk over an item and identify sub items would look like:

+**Sample code:  Detecting child items.**

 .. code-block :: javascript